 My other nail gripe is chipping.
 Even with high quality polishes, it’s usually only a matter of days (sometimes hours) before I’ve destroyed my manicure.
 Chipped nails (on me) drive me nuts, but when it happens mid-day and there’s no remover in sight, I have to deal with it.
 When that happens, all I can see every time I look at my hands–which is often, as they double as makeup palettes–is (up to) ten areas of imperfection.
-And because my hands are always making their way into “behind the scenes” or pre-wedding getting ready photographs, I am painfully aware of how my nails look.
+And because my hands are always making their way into “behind the scenes” or pre-wedding getting ready photos, I’m painfully aware of how my nails look.

-Up until recently, my solution to my issues with nail polish was to avoid painting my fingernails entirely.
+Up until recently, my solution to my issues with nail polish was to avoid painting my nails entirely.
 (Ironically, my toenails are always painted.
 And always red.)
 But starting last spring, I tried three new(ish) nail products.
 And loved them all.

 I carved out a portion of my day–which happened to be my birthday, so I felt okay taking some time off to self-induldge–to crackle my nails.